-New questions added in 2021 in GBTS: Overnight Trips and GBTS: Day Visits capture information on trips taken outside of the UK, more detailed information on activities
+New questions added in 2021 in GBTS: Overnight Trips and GBTS: Day Visits capture information on trips taken outside of the UK, more detailed information on activities undertaken, more detailed information on booking methods and timescales and enhanced information on respondent profiles, including protected characteristics.
+It is envisaged that this additional information will be of value for the various users of the surveys.

-The National Tourism Organisations have already informed stakeholders, and users of the statistics, of plans for publishing 2023 data.
-The NTOs plan to continue engagement with users when 2023 data is published to advise of changes to the survey, and to check if it meets their needs.
+The National Tourism Organisations have already informed stakeholders, and users of the statistics, of plans for publishing 2022 data.
+The NTOs plan to continue engagement with users when 2022 data is published to advise of changes to the survey, and to check if it meets their needs.
 Any further survey enhancements required to meet user needs will also be considered.